phasmam/10x-phrase-follower/docs/implementation/phase2-implementation.md

-# Stage 2 Implementation - Audio Loop
+# Phase 2 Implementation - Audio Loop

-This document describes the implementation of Stage 2 of the Phrase Follower application, which provides the complete audio generation and playback functionality.
+This document describes the implementation of Phase 2 of the Phrase Follower application, which provides the complete audio generation and playback functionality.

 ## Overview

-Stage 2 implements the "Audio loop" that closes the value chain: phrase → audio → playback.
+Phase 2 implements the "Audio loop" that closes the value chain: phrase → audio → playback.
 It includes:

 - TTS credentials management (secure storage and testing)
 - User voice configuration (4 slots: EN1, EN2, EN3, PL)